 Just keep this in mind, that web analytics is not only about using Omniture, Webtrends, Google Analytics, Unica, Coremetrics, etc.

 I came across this cool mobile marketing done in South Korea.
-A number two grocery chain Tesco, wanted to gain share without opening up a new store, became number one in market share by opening up their virtual store front in sub-way station.
-(I don’t know about now, because I would assume other grocery chain would do the same to compete.)
+A number two grocery chain Tesco, wanted to gain share without opening up a new store, became number one in market share by opening up their virtual storefront in a sub-way station.
+(I don’t know about now because I would assume another grocery chain would do the same to compete.)

 I would imagine the KPIs would not be different from traditional eCommerce.
 Such as…